-If there is a sick student on campus, the nurse monitors student’s health though office visits and if necessary will keep students in the infirmary for observation.
-In severe cases we will be directly in contact with parents (by phone and email) to keep them up to date.
+If there is a sick student on campus, the nurse monitors student’s health through office visits and if necessary will keep students in the infirmary for observation.
+In severe cases, we will be directly in contact with parents (by phone and email) to keep them up to date.

 SPAS provides a U.S. curriculum taught by American teachers alongside a special Chinese curriculum, provided by the Second High School Attached to Beijing Normal University in China.
 We offer 8 AP courses such as AP Literature and Composition, AP Calculus, AP Statistics, AP Biology, AP Physics 1, AP Psychology, AP World History and AP Chinese.

 SPAS offers test preparation courses for TOEFL, SAT and ACT as an additional service outside of the normal course of study.
 Students are encouraged to sign up.
 The cost differs depending on courses chosen.
 SPAS is an ACT test administration site available to current SPAS students with foreign passports.
 Students are responsible for test registration but SPAS staff can assist if asked.

 We offer specific courses for college bound students that prepare them for all major American and European universities.
 We review with our students all procedures and necessary documents that are needed to apply to international universities.
 We instruct them on the best methods to ensure their acceptance at these universities.